 But she added: "Your conduct has not been of the same standard as others'.

 "In our meeting this evening, I put to you the latest information from the investigation, which provides compelling evidence suggesting your responsibility for the unauthorised disclosure.

 "No other, credible version of events to explain this leak has been identified."

-The inquiry by Cabinet Secretary Sir Mark Sedwill was launched after information from a meeting of the National Security Council about Chinese telecoms firm Huawei's involvement in the development of the UK's 5G mobile network was printed in the Daily Telegraph.
+The inquiry by Cabinet Secretary Sir Mark Sedwill was launched after information from about Chinese telecoms firm Huawei's involvement in the development of the UK's 5G mobile network was printed in the Daily Telegraph.

 Mr Williamson was listed as being among a small group of ministers whose warnings about Huawei's involvement were overruled by the Prime Minister.

 Huawei has been ostracised by a number of nations - including the US and Australia - over security doubts because of its close links to Beijing and spying concerns.

 It is understood that Sir Mark interviewed members of the NSC as well as asking them to hand over their mobile phones so they could be checked for any trace of contacts with journalists.

 Are leaks from National Security Council meetings common?

 While leaks from Cabinet meetings are relatively frequent, it is unprecedented for private conversations from a forum where the most senior ministers are briefed by heads of the security and intelligence agencies to reach the public.